 Gerakas is a small sandy beach surrounded by white cliffs on the southern coast of Milos.

 What made Gerakas beach so special for me was the color of the water – it was the most vibrant shade of turquoise I’d ever seen (kinda like at the famous Blue Lagoon I visited on my Malta trip).
 I remember how I was just staring at the sea and being completely mesmerized by it!
 Thanks to its breathtaking blue water and imposing volcanic cliffs, Gerakas beach is an absolute must-visit and surely one of the best beaches in Milos.

 Even though Gerakas beach can only be accessed by boat, it’s unlikely that you’ll have the place to yourself because many sailing tours make a stop here for lunch or just for a swim.

 The best way to experience this jaw-dropping beach is to grab your snorkeling mask, plunge into the sea from your boat and swim to the shore.
-In situations like this, it’s super handy to either have a waterproof GoPro or a waterproof bag so you could bring your camera to the shore and capture some photos of this incredible spot.
+In places like this, it’s super handy to either have a waterproof GoPro or a waterproof bag so you could bring your camera to the shore and capture some photos of this incredible spot.

 Facilities: None, but since you’re likely to visit Gerakas beach as part of a sailing tour, food and drinks are usually provided.